adamminchella/see-it-say-it/README.md

 A London based community blogging website where people can view and create blog posts about all things London!

-This repo contains the front send html and js files for the website.
+This repo contains the HTML, CSS and JavaScript files for the website.

 ## Motivation

 This project is part of the futureproof curriculum for LAP 1 project.
 We were tasked with the creation of a journals website.
 Our theme of a London blogging website was chosen as all collaborators are London based.
+We were also excited by the idea of a community of bloggers sharing unique finds and awesome attractions in the city.

 ## Installation and Usage

+Note: You can find the repository for the connected API [here](https://github.com/liambrockpy/SISI-api).

 ### Installation

 - Clone or download the repo.
-- This repo is connected to SISI-api repo
+- Make sure the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension is installed and enabled on VSCode.

 ### Usage

-- Open a html file with live server to access the website
+- (In VSCode): Right-click on `index.html` in the root directory and choose `Open with Live Server` to launch the website in your browser.

 ## Technologies